 The warning lamps come on in yellow and red.
 A message appears on the onboard computer.
-An acoustic signal also sounds
+An acoustic signal also sounds.

-- There is a flat tire or substantial loss of tire pressure in the indicated wheel. - The system was not reset after a wheel change and thus issues a warning based on the inflation pressures initialized last. - Reduce speed and stop the vehicle with caution.
-Avoid sudden braking and steering maneuvers. - Check whether the vehicle is equipped with normal tires or with run-flat tires.

-Run-flat tires, refer to page 207, are identified by a circular symbol containing the letters RSC on the tire sidewall.
+- 1. Reduce speed and stop the vehicle with caution.
+Avoid sudden braking and steering maneuvers. - 2.
+Check whether the vehicle is equipped with normal tires or with run-flat tires. - Run-flat tires, refer to page 218, are identified by a circular symbol containing the letters RSC on the tire sidewall.